 - Title of the dataset(s) and the dataset ID(s)

 - Your name and contact details (home organisation, address, email)

 - Purpose of data use (doctoral, licentiate, Master's or Bachelor's thesis, other research, study or teaching)

 - Short description of the research/thesis/study

-Quantitative data are delivered in SPSS portable format (*.por).
+Quantitative data are delivered in SPSS portable (*.por) as well as comma separated values (*.csv) formats.
 Please contact our User Services if you wish to access quantitative data in a format other than SPSS.
 We use Stat/Transfer software to convert the data.